The Best Amazon Prime Day 2022 Deals on Cookware and Appliances

 You might be feeling some kitchen nostalgia for the early days of the pandemic — baking banana bread, raising a sourdough starter and learning how to air-fry every item in her fridge and freezer— we have some thoughtful gift ideas for you.
 To help you dive back into cooking or baking, or just upgrade any worn-out kitchen gadgets, you can grab great discounts on kitchen appliances and cookware you'll want to use over and over again with Amazon Prime Day 2022 Deals.
 Best of all, if you've found yourself last-minute shopping, with Amazon's fast shipping you can rest assured that you will get them in time, so place your orders now!

 Right now, the online retailer has a lot to offer on Amazon Prime Day, which is on Tuesday, July 12 and Wednesday, July 13.
-You can get big savings on select kitchen appliance like pressure cookers, sparkling water makers, espresso machines, pots and pans, stand mixers, air fryers and more must-have kitchen appliances.
+You can get big savings on select kitchen appliance like pressure cookers, sparkling water makers, coffee makers, pots and pans, stand mixers, blenders, air fryers and more must-have kitchen appliances.
 Amazon Deals include kitchen items from the top brands KitchenAid, Cuisinart, Dash, Blendtec, PowerXL and Calphalon.

 Cookware